PoCInnovation/Workshops/software/07.Expo/SETUP.md

 All you have to do after that is opening the `expo-workshop-poc` folder in VSCode and run `npm start` inside.

 This should start the dev server and print a QR code in your terminal.
 Scan it with your phone (from the expo app on Android or directly from the camera on iPhones).
-You can test it and what (simple) features are available
+You can test it and what (simple) features are available.

+> If you have an error on your phone when scanning the QR code, run `npm install @expo/ngrok@^4.1.0` and replace the `start` script content in the `package.json` with `expo-cli start --tunnel`.
+Run `npm start` again and everything should work fine :wink:

 **If it loads the app on your phone then shows a basic app with a bottom navigator and 2 tabs, then you can start the exercises!**